braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords.md

 ## Default Opt-In/ Opt-Out Keywords

+Regulations require that there are responses to all opt-in, opt-out and help/info keyword responses.
 Braze automatically processes the following _exact, single-word, case-insensitive_ messages, automatically updating the [Subscription Group state]({{ site.baseurl }}/user_guide/message_building_by_channel/sms/sms_subscription_group/) for the user and their associated phone number on all inbound requests.

 | Type | Keyword | Change |
 |-|-------|---|